 We shall start with the continuation of the Paolo Ventura.
 Carousel exhibition, extended until 14 February so as to offer visitors a few more weeks to immerse themselves in the imaginary worlds created by Ventura’s art and talent.
 The show also features a series of previously unseen works, produced over the last few weeks and which reached Turin directly from the artist’s studio.

-We will continue from 23 June with Walter Niedermayr, one of the leading contemporary Italian photographers, looking back over the last ten years of his work through the most recurrent themes of his career: Alpine landscapes, architecture and the relationship between indoor and outdoor spaces.
+We will continue in summer with Walter Niedermayr, one of the leading contemporary Italian photographers, looking back over the last ten years of his work through the most recurrent themes of his career: Alpine landscapes, architecture and the relationship between indoor and outdoor spaces.

 In parallel, in the Project Room, the projects will continue with the valorisation of photography from the local territory as well as the ongoing work on the promotion of young talent.